advertisement

 An Ontario-based vinyl company has announced it will absorb tariff costs for American customers, receiving a mixed response.

-As America imposes 25% tariffs on many Canadian imports, Precision Record Precision is committing to keeping prices stable for U.S. clients, Exclaim! reports.
+As America imposes 25% tariffs on some Canadian imports (with others delayed until April 2), Precision Record Precision is committing to keeping prices stable for U.S. clients, Exclaim! reports.

 "We understand that recent tariff announcements may raise concerns, and we want to assure our US-based customers that any tariffs imposed by the US government on Canadian exports will be paid by and fully absorbed by PRP," says a statement from CEO Shawn Johnson.